Hidden Secrets of Taj Mahal

 Introduction

-A marvel of Mughal construction called the Taj Mahal can be found in Agra, India.
+A marvel of Mughal construction called the Taj Mahal found in Agra, India.
 This gleaming monument, which occupies 42 acres, is the pinnacle of it; nonetheless, it still has a tragic tale to tell.
 This 400-year-old structure was once the biggest and most impressive structure in its era.
 It is now ranked as the eighth wonder of the world.
 20,000 workers toiled for 22 years straight, shedding blood and sweat to erect this majestic building.

 If we calculate the present value of this marble-covered mausoleum, it is approximately $1 billion, or more than Rs 7.5 crore.
 Even the best engineers of today praise the Mughal architects for the outstanding evidence of their abilities that they left behind.
 This building was constructed so that it appears to be quite large when viewed from behind the main gate.
 Yet when one approaches the main gate, the size naturally shrinks.